ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 Installing the plugin
 ---------------------

-With :file:`myplugin.hmplugin` file, it's now possible to install it on |alfasim| application.
+With :file:`myplugin.hmplugin` file, it is now possible to install it on |alfasim| application.
 From the menu bar select the `Plugin Manager` option, as illustrated in the figure below:

 .. image:: _static/images/quick_start/menu_bar.png